gnl00/notes/be/Spring/Spring5原理.md

   // Eagerly check singleton cache for manually registered singletons.
   Object sharedInstance = getSingleton(beanName);
   if (sharedInstance != null && args == null) {
-    // if isSingletonCurrentlyInCreation(beanName) // 处理单例 Bean 创建循环引用
+    // if isSingletonCurrentlyInCreation(beanName) // 处理 单例Bean 创建循环引用
     // Returning eagerly cached instance of singleton bean +BeanName+
     // that is not fully initialized yet - a consequence of a circular reference
     // else Returning cached instance of singleton bean